 CIN offers members access to the forefront of strategic giving, civic engagement and community leadership with a robust network of organized philanthropists and donors of color.
 Giving Circle Members participate in CIN’s Leadership Summit and Annual Conference; a family reunion in philanthropy.
 CIN provides philanthropic and political education in member-led conference calls, webinars and committees.

-Membership for giving circles is 10% of their members’ total contributions each year.
+Membership for giving circles is 10% of their members’ total contributions each year OR $365.

 Individual Members give their time, talent and treasure without being in a giving circle.
 Oftentimes, individual members have become new circle organizers.